Park Office: 919-776-6221

 When making a reservation, please include set up/clean up times.

-Indoor facilities must be rented at least one week before event.
+Indoor facilities must be rented at least 7 business days before event.

 If you plan to wash your dishes on site, please bring your own dish towel to dry the dishes, we do not provide towels.